gabrieleiannetti/tools_sysadmin_and_softdev/BASIC_CONCEPTS.md

 As a programming language we choose the Python, since it has a powerful standard library and is relatively easy to use due to its more abstract concepts compared to e.g. C/C++.

+#### The Python Tutorial

+The official [Python Tutorial](https://docs.python.org/2/tutorial/index.html) is a good starting point to get in touch with the basic concepts:

+1. Data Types (Chapter 3)
+2. Control Flows (Chapter 4)
+3. Data Structures (Chapter 5)

+> Further Reading: ???

 __Learn about the differences between Python and C++__
 * https://www.educba.com/python-vs-c-plus-plus/